-The Steam Facility and Ancillary Operations houses four boilers; each boiler has a heat input capacity of approximately 49.9 million British thermal units (MMBtu) per hour and is permitted to burn both natural gas and no. 6 fuel oil.
-From 2006 through November 2016 BASF purchased steam from a nearby utility (Wyandotte Power).
-As December 1, BASF began load sharing with Wyandotte Power, with the eventual goal for BASF to be completely off Wyandotte Power steam.
+The Steam Facility and Ancillary Operations houses four boilers; each boiler has a heat input capacity of approximately 49.9 million British thermal units (MMBtu) per hour and is permitted to burn natural gas.
 Natural gas fired and diesel fired generators and a groundwater treatment system are also included in this group.